 - Auxiliaries are allowed to sell merchandise and services.

 - Departments are allowed to receive checks from donors.
-However, such checks should be forwarded immediately to the Development Office, which is responsible for depositing the funds with the Business Office and providing a receipt to the Donor.
+However, such checks should be forwarded immediately to the Development Office, which is responsible for depositing the funds with Financial Services and providing a receipt to the donor.
 Departments are also allowed to be reimbursed by students and outside parties for costs of supplies.
-They may also collect cash and checks for professional activities (seminars, conferences, lunches, dinners, etc.)
+They may also collect cash and checks for professional activities (seminars, conferences, lunches, dinners, etc.).

 - All departments may collect funds for personal use of copy machines, long-distance telephone, fax, etc.

-- As a general rule, academic and support departments (non-auxiliary) may not collect cash or checks for sales of inventory or services without prior approval from the VP for Administration.
+- As a general rule, academic and support departments (non-auxiliary) may not collect cash or checks for sales of inventory or services without prior approval from the Administration VP.

-- As a general rule, in order to comply with tax reporting requirements, student and office supplies (books, paper, diskettes, computer peripherals, etc.) should only be sold by the Bookstore rather than by other departments.
+- As a general rule, in order to comply with tax reporting requirements, student and office supplies (books, paper, diskettes, computer peripherals, etc.) should only be sold by the BYUH Store rather than by other departments.

 How Should Cash Collections be Handled?

-- B. Cash and checks should be secured at all times.
+- Cash and checks should be secured at all times.

 - Cash register drawers or change fund boxes should remain closed and locked except when transacting business.

-- In the absence of a cashier, all funds should be deposited with the Business Office, locked in a departmental safe, or secured in a locked filing cabinet.
+- In the absence of a cashier, all funds should be deposited with Financial Services, locked in a departmental safe, or secured in a locked filing cabinet.